top of page

 Discounts available for Early bird payments:

-Get $300 off the course fee on full payment received before 1st January 2024
+Get $300 off course fee, on payment received in full by November 1st 2025

 We are offering these discounts as a thank you for early registration & payment, this helps guarantee numbers early, and also allows us to complete bookings and payments to locations and tutor in advance.